cdgriffith/FastFlix/README.md

 ## MacOS and Linux

+Due to a recent library addition there have been unexpected dependencies on *nix systems that will try to be removed in future versions.

+**MacOS** You will need to have Xcode installed
+**Linux** Please install `gcc` and python3 development files (`python3-dev` on Ubuntu, `python3-devel` on RedHat)

-Please use [pipx](https://pipxproject.github.io/pipx/installation/) to install as a properly virtualized app
+Then please use [pipx](https://pipxproject.github.io/pipx/installation/) to install as a properly virtualized app

 ```
 pipx install fastflix